MACSS Services and Information for Providers

 A Parent's Guide to Autism Spectrum Disorder - This guide produced by the National Institute of Mental Health provides information on signs, symptoms, causes, diagnosis and treatment of autism and may be useful to families.

 Family Access to a Center of Excellence for Support Services (FACESS) - FACESS is a one-stop family support center linking families of children with developmental disabilities with their community.
-In addition, an Autism Support Group is offered as a part of this project.

 Family-to-Family Center - Mississippi's Family-to-Family Health Information and Education Center is a family-focused, family-managed resource center that empowers families of children with special health care needs to be partners in decisions concerning the health of their children.